ZhiyiZhu0226/BIMM143-project2/README.md

 kallisto: this folder contains intermediate RNAseq data in 12 sub folders.
 The raw data downloaded from ncbi geo (access number GSE103078) is informat of raw fastq files, so I aligned them using kallisto before importing the data into R. Each folder represents the alignment result of a single sample (sample name is the folder's name).
 For each sample, an abundance.h5 file is included: this is the alignment result of that sample that can be read into R as a count matrix using tximport.
 The filenames.txt in the folder is the names of the fastqs files downloaded from ncbi geo; it is used for generating a metatable for RNAseq.

 CDX2.html: The color coded alignment result between human CDX2 mRNA and mice CDX2 mRNA.
+(Will need to download and open in browser to see the color code)

 CEBPA.html: The color coded alignment result between human CEBPA mRNA and pig CEBPA mRNA.